 - You can also use white vinegar or curd to curdle the milk.

-- Paneer or cottage cheese tastes best when fresh.
-So although it can be preserved for a considerable period in refrigerator, try to make fresh every time you want to enjoy cottage cheese recipes.
+- Paneer tastes best when fresh.
+Although it can be preserved for a considerable period of time in the refrigerator, try to make it fresh every time you want to make a paneer recipe.

 Do you make paneer or cottage cheese at home?

 - Paneer, or fresh cottage cheese, is so versatile that you can turn it into exotic recipes, both sweet or salty.